Allergy Management Tips

 • Pollen masks: N95 or FFP2 masks filter most pollen particles

-• Hat: Prevents pollen from settling in your hair
+• Hat: Keeps pollen out of your hair

 Home Environment